luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 The initial setup wizard makes you create an user (will be the admin for now) and at least one library, though these can be done later.
 For more check [Jellyfin: Quick start](https://jellyfin.org/docs/general/quick-start/).

 Remember to use the configured directory as mentioned in [Directory structure](#directory-structure).
-Any other configuration (like adding users or libraries) can be done at the dashboard: click on the 3 horizontal lines on the top left of the Web UI then click on *Administration -> Dashboard*.
+Any other configuration (like adding users or libraries) can be done at the dashboard: click on the 3 horizontal lines on the top left of the Web UI then navigate to *Administration -> Dashboard*.
 I didn't configure much other than adding a couple of users for me and friends, I wouldn't recommend using the admin account to watch (personal preference).

 Once there is at least one library it will show at *Home* along with the latest movies (if any) similar to the following (don't judge, these are just the latest I added due to friend's requests):